JacksonBurns/py2opsin/README.md

 </p>

 ## Installation
 `py2opsin` can be installed with `pip install py2opsin`.
 It has _zero_ Python dependencies (`OPSIN v2.7.0` is included in the PyPI package) and should work inside any environment running modern Python.
+Java 8+ is required to run OPSIN.

 Try a demo of `py2opsin` live on your browser (no installation required!): [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JacksonBurns/py2opsin/HEAD?labpath=examples%2Fpy2opsin_example.ipynb)